fuzz/etcdon/README.md

 Consider the following command carefully before deciding to run it.
 It will install a `crontab` on your local machine that does two things:
-1. Gathers backups from your server to your local machine every day at 5 minutes after noon
+1. Gathers backups from your server to your local machine once a day
-1. Prunes all but the most recent 10 database backups from your local machine every Wedneday at 25 minutes after noon
+1. Prunes all but the most recent 10 database backups from your local machine once a week

 If you do not want these things to happen, or want them to happen in a different way or at different times, or you already have a crontab, do not run